Fidelity zeros and Lee-Yang theory of quantum phase transitions

-{\bf Conclusion.} In summary, we present a unifying Lee-Yang framework for characterizing quantum phase transitions through fidelity zeros, which play the role of the partition function in classical statistical mechanics.
+{\bf Conclusion.} In summary, we present a unifying Lee-Yang framework for characterizing quantum phase transitions through fidelity, which play the role of the partition function in classical phase transitions and Loschmidt echo in dynamical quantum phase transitions.
 We show that fidelity zeros serve as Lee-Yang zeros, comply with the Lee-Yang theorem, and accumulate to form a branch point.
-Their emergence is explained by transitions between parity sectors.
+Their emergence is explained by transitions between different parity sectors.
 In addition, we develop a scaling theory for fidelity zeros near the critical point and validate our approach on one- and two-dimensional quantum Ising models.

-From the perspective of numerical methods, the fidelity zeros and edges can be efficiently and accurately obtained via exact diagonalization, eliminating the need to evaluate the complex partition function and reducing the numerical instabilities inherent to quantum many-body systems.
-Furthermore, the results are comparable to those of well-known numerical methods such as quantum Monte Carlo and and tensor network states approaches, suggesting that our approach has strong potential to become a new, powerful tool for studying strongly correlated systems.
+From the perspective of numerical methods, fidelity zeros and edges can be efficiently and accurately obtained via exact diagonalization, thereby avoiding evaluation of the complex partition function and reducing the numerical instabilities inherent in quantum many-body systems.
+Furthermore, the results are comparable to those obtained from established numerical methods such as quantum Monte Carlo and tensor-network approaches, indicating that our method has strong potential as a powerful new tool for studying strongly correlated systems.

+With the recently developed biorthonormal-block density-matrix renormalization group algorithms \cite{zhong2025density}, fidelity zeros in large-scale non-Hermitian many-body systems can now be computed.
 It would be interesting to investigate the applicability of this theory to other types of phase transitions, such as Berezinskii-Kosterlitz-Thouless transitions and nonequilibrium quantum phase transitions in the future.

-{\it Acknowledgments-.} We thank Haiyuan Zou and Wei Chen for valuable discussions.
-G.S. is appreciative of support from the NSFC under the Grants No. 11704186, "the Fundamental Research Funds for the Central Universities, NO. NS2023055".
+{\bf Acknowledgments.} We thank Haiyuan Zou and Wei Chen for valuable discussions.
+G.S. is appreciative of support from the NSFC under the Grants NO. 11704186, the Fundamental Research Funds for the Central Universities under the Grants NO. NS2023055.
 This work is partially supported by the High Performance Computing Platform of Nanjing University of Aeronautics and Astronautics.